near/near-cli-rs/docs/GUIDE.en.md

 translatable to any command line shell environment.

 With _near CLI_ you can create, sign and send transactions in _online_ mode, which is enabled by default.
 In _offline_ mode, you can create and sign a transaction.
-The received transaction hash can be sent later or from another computer.
+The base64 encoding transaction can be sent later or from another computer.
 To enter the _offline_ mode, you need to set the ```--offline``` flag in the command:
 ```txt
 near --offline tokens \
     fro_volod.testnet \